-Adult travellers who arrive in Ireland with proof of vaccination or the EU Digital Covid Certificate will have no travel-related testing or quarantine requirement.
+The good news is Ireland is now open for international travellers who are fully vaccinated or have the EU Digital Covid Certificate (DCC).
+Adult travellers who arrive in Ireland with proof of vaccination or the DCC will have no travel-related testing or quarantine requirement.

 This means that, whether your trip originates in the USA, Canada or elsewhere in the world, you will be able to enter Ireland as long as you can prove you are fully vaccinated or have the EU Digital Covid Certificate.Read More